questdb/py-tsbs-benchmark/README.md

 # conf/server.conf
 shared.worker.count=6
 line.tcp.io.worker.count=6
+cairo.wal.enabled.default=true
 ```

+In addition, we've also enabled WAL tables as these give us better ingestion
+performance (specifically ~1.3x faster for single-threaded, and ~1.6x faster
+for multi-threaded gains in this specific benchmark suite and described
+hardware).

 If your benchmarking client and QuestDB server are on separate machines then you
 shouldn't need any config tweaks to get the best performance.